 Woodyard Scholar awards support students carrying out individual or collaborative projects in the area of “Religion and Civic Responsibility.”
 Woodyard Scholars are supervised by members of the Religion Department.

-Contact: Dr. David Woodyard, Religion
+Contact: David Woodyard, Religion